 Asbestos Hazard Emergency Response Act (AHERA) Notification

 It is the intention of CDSD to comply with all federal and state regulations controlling asbestos and to take whatever steps are necessary to ensure students and employees a healthy and safe environment in which to learn and work.
-You are welcome to review a copy of the asbestos management plan in school district administrative office (600 Rutherford Road, Harrisburg, Pennsylvania 17109) or administrative office of the school during regular business hours.
-Mr. Gilbert Tunney (Director of Building and Grounds) is our designed asbestos program coordinator, and all inquiries regarding the asbestos plan and asbestos-related issues should be directed to him at (717) 545-4703.
+A copy of the asbestos management plan can be reviewed in school district administrative office (600 Rutherford Road, Harrisburg, Pennsylvania 17109) or administrative office of the school during regular business hours.
+For all inquiries regarding the asbestos plan and asbestos-related issues contact The Director of Buildings and Grounds (Asbestos Program Coordinator) at (717) 545-4703.

 Director of Buildings and GroundsRevision Date: July 1, 2023